aarontheadmin/beautiful-jekyll/_posts/2018-09-04-The-Straw-That-Broke-The-Scripts-Block.md

 ---
-layout: single
+layout: post
-title: "The Straw That Broke The Script's Block"
+title: The Straw That Broke The Script's Block
-author_profile: true
-date: 2018-09-04
-tags:
-  - PowerShell
-  - InjectionHunter
-  - macOS
-  - Windows
-  - "Visual Studio Code"
-  - characterset
-comments: true
-category:
-  - PowerShell
+tags: [PowerShell, InjectionHunter, macOS, Windows, Visual Studio Code, characterset]
 ---

 This is a reminder to be mindful when copying and pasting code from an external source.
 I've been putting InjectionHunter to use and encountered "the straw that broke the ~~camel's back~~ script's block."
 It shows how well designed this module is (thanks [@Lee_Holmes!](https://twitter.com/Lee_Holmes))